Seth01000011/moisture_sensor_network/current_task_list.md

 ## MCUs

 - HTTPClient POST request is failing.
-Continue to investigate
+Continue to investigate.
+See initial set up of server troubleshooting steps
 - Need to modify code for MCUs.
 Communication works properly, but need to insert code for reading analog input from header pins